 MSR students emerge thoroughly prepared for the all demands of a dynamic, competitive world.
 And it’s no wonder.

-Your student has independently organized and managed her own complex academic projects, built her own solar panels, researched and reflected on the nature of knowledge and creativity, secured a real-world internship and experienced real-world workplaces, written and directed her own play, designed and launched a start-up, published a cookbook.
-She’s practiced revolutionary thinking, voiced insightful opinions, collaborated with others toward a common goal, exerted newfound independence beyond home and school.
+Your student has independently organized and managed their own complex academic projects, built solar panels, researched and reflected on the nature of knowledge and creativity, secured a real-world internship and experienced real-world workplaces, written and directed a play, designed and launched a start-up, published a cookbook.
+They've practiced revolutionary thinking, voiced insightful opinions, collaborated with others toward a common goal, exerted newfound independence beyond home and school.